M&M Cookies Recipe

 Bake the cookies at 350 F for around 12 minutes.
 The oven I have is a convection oven.

-Once they are baked let them cool off in the baking sheet.
+Once they are baked let them cool off on the baking sheet.
 Once cooled, remove them and put them away in a pretty cookie holder.
-Or in a ziplock bag like I did… I do really want a pretty cookie jar 🏺.
+Or in a ziplock bag like I did… I do really want a pretty cookie jar ?.

 Soft fluffy m&m cookie recipe.

 - ½ Cup White Sugar

 - ½ Cup Butter

 - 2 Eggs

 Preheat the oven at 350°F. This can be done when you are ready to form the cookies or before starting the recipe.

 Line the baking sheets with the silicone mat or parchment paper and set asaide.

 In a mixing bowl cream the butter, shortening, salt, and the sugars until well combined.